OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-02.md

 ## Acts 2:40

-With many other words he warned them; and he pleaded with them, “Save yourselves from this corrupt generation.”
+With many other words he warned them; and he urged them, “Save yourselves from this corrupt generation.”

 ## Acts 2:41

-Those who accepted his message were baptised, and about three thousand were added to their number that day.
+Those who embraced his message were baptised, and about three thousand were added to their number that day.

 ---

 ## Acts 2:42

-They devoted themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer.
+They committed themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer.

 ## Acts 2:43

-Everyone was filled with awe at the many wonders and signs performed by the apostles.
+Everyone was filled with awe at the many wonders and signs done by the apostles.

 ## Acts 2:44

-All the believers were together and had everything in common.
+All the believers were together and shared everything in common.

 ## Acts 2:45